awsk1994/Computer_Vision_projects/hw4/src/README.md

 And, install all the necessary libraries (shown on first few lines of code.py)

 # Run code:
- - python3 <select a py file below>.py
+ - python3 "select a py file below"
  - To go to next frame, hit 'q'.

 # Files